johnsogade/CUDAatScaleForTheEnterpriseCourseProject/src/README.md

 ## Description

-A NPP CUDA Sample that demonstrates how to use NPP functions to perform a Box and Gauss Filter with border control.
+A NPP CUDA Sample that demonstrates how to use NPP functions to perform Box and Gauss Filtering with border control.

 ## Key Concepts